NixOS/rfcs/rfcs/0000-nixos-containers.md

 Hosts will be available on the current system via the [`mymachines`-feature of `nss`](https://www.freedesktop.org/software/systemd/man/nss-myhostname.html) which is already taken care of by `systemd-networkd`.
+This essentially means that a container is reachable via `ping containername`.

 ### Static networking